Creating Healthy Feed For Livestock from Corn

 In Nebraska, livestock production is the engine that powers the state’s economy.
-It is a more than $7.5 billion industry that is fundamental to the well-being of Nebraska – and contributes in some way to the financial health of every Nebraskan.
+It is a more than $7.5 billion industry that is fundamental to the well-being of the state, and contributes to the financial health of every Nebraskan.
+And it wouldn’t be possible without the corn grown by our local farmers.

 Another major user of corn is ethanol – but one-third of every bushel used in ethanol production comes back as distillers grains, an outstanding feed ingredient.
 Nebraska ethanol plants only use the starch portion of the kernel, returning the other components to the livestock industries as a high protein feed ingredient.